-If you’re going to build links or buy links, it’s important you do it the right way.
+If you’re going to build links or buy backlinks for SEO, it’s important you do it the right way.
 One of the best things to do is let someone who has a ton of experience take a look at your site and your competition.

 Need some help with that?
 We’d love to chat.

 We have access to the best SEO tools in the world.
-With those tools, we can take a quick look at your site and give you a personalized plan about how you should approach link building.
+With those tools, we can take a quick look at your site and give you a personalized plan about how you should approach link building strategies.

 If you’re interested, book a call with us now to discuss strategy.